Abomasitis

-Signs and Symptoms
+Signs and symptoms

 A characteristic sign is the swollen abomasum wall, which can also be necrotic and hemorrhagic.
 Edema in the mucosa may also occur.

 Symptoms include anorexia, the bloat of the abdomen, colic and diarrhea.
 The animals can seem passive and weak.
 Another sign can be that the affected animal separates itself from the herd.
-Without treatment, the animal can die in a very short period of time.
+Without treatment, the animal can die in a very short amount of time.

 Cause

 Abomasitis can be caused by several factors: